benxgh1996/Goofy-Grandad/README.md

 ### TROUBLESHOOTING
 - If the website is not displaying correctly, make sure you are not using an out-of-date browser (such as older versions of Internet Explorer).
-- If the Facebook timeline on the events page is not scaling incorrectly, refresh the web page.
+- If the Facebook timeline on the events page is scaling incorrectly, refresh the web page.
 The third-party code provided by Facebook only allows the Facebook timeline to be rescaled on load of a web page.
 - If the contact form notifies you of an email sending failure, verify that you are